-Click the Settings tab at the top of the left navigation pane, and then go to the Account page (selected by default when you switch to the Settings tab).
-Information about your Websense subscription appears near the top of the page.
+3. Click Settings on the left navigation pane, and then go to the Account page (selected by default when you select Settings).
+Information about your subscription appears near the top of the page.

 Complete subscription information is not displayed until the first database download is complete.